Scholarship Opportunities & Resources

 Freeman Awards for Study in Asia (Freeman-ASIA)provides scholarships for U.S. undergraduate students with demonstrated financial need to study abroad in East or Southeast Asia.
 A Freeman-ASIA Award provides need-based funding to assist the recipient with the cost of the study abroad program and related expenses, including airfare, basic living costs, local transportation, books, etc.

 The Fund for Education Abroad has multiple scholarship opportunities available to students.
 By submitting one application, the Fund will automatically consider you for all of their scholarships, including general and dedicated funds.

 The Gilman Scholarship Program offers awards for undergraduate study abroad and was established by the International Academic Opportunity Act of 2000.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.

-PDX Abroad Scholarship
+IES Abroad Scholarship Database

 The SAAB grant program funds student research initiatives and other academic expenses via a board of student representatives from each academic discipline.

 Check out this research guide made by Keith Morency - a participant on the Japan: Mt.
 Fuji and Vietnam program!